pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

     REVISION: 1
     ```

-    Because Pachyderm pulls containers from DockerHub, it might take some time
+    Pachyderm pulls containers from DockerHub.
+It might take some time
     before the `pachd` pods start.
 You can check the status of the
     deployment by periodically running `kubectl get all`.

-1. When pachyderm is up and running, get the information about the pods:
+    When pachyderm is up and running, get the information about the pods:

     ```shell
     kubectl get pods
     ```

     Once the pods are up, you should see a pod for `pachd` running
-    (alongside etcd, pg-bouncer or postgres, console, depending on your installation).
+    (alongside etcd, pg-bouncer, postgres, or console, depending on your installation).

     **System Response:**